Corallo/Chess-bot/README.md

 - [ ] Fix attempt to login without entering password
 - [x] Catch exception when failing to move, and just make it try again
 - [ ] Draw detection doesn't seem to work properly
+- [x] Fix bug that was making black lose intentionally

 ## Notes for myself in the future